ZenWave360/zenwave-apimock/README.md

 Where OpenAPI meets KarateDSL Server Side Features for REST API mocking:

 - Powerful yet simple **stateful mocks using KarateDSL**.
+You can even generate those mocks from your OpenAPI definition using [KarateIDE](https://marketplace.visualstudio.com/items?itemName=KarateIDE.karate-ide) vscode extension.
 - Request/response validation from your OpenAPI schemas.
 - **Declarative stateless mocks** from your OpenAPI examples with `'x-apimock-when'`.
-- Flexible and powerful built-in and custom defined **dynamic data generators** for your OpenAPI examples with `x-apimock-transform`.
+- Flexible and powerful **dynamic data generators** for your OpenAPI examples with `x-apimock-transform` (both built-in and custom defined).
 - Use openapi examples to **populate your karate mocks** initial data with `x-apimock-karate-var` and `x-apimock-seed`.

 Checkout [KarateIDE vscode extension](https://github.com/ZenWave360/karate-ide) for a powerful testing and mocking user experience for KarateDSL.